Wendy Bickmore Research Group

 We take a multidisciplinary approach, using cytological, genetic, genomic and biochemical methods, as well as animal models, to understand genome spatial organisation and how it contributes to gene regulation.
 A prominent feature of our work is the use of visual assays to investigate how the genome is folded up.

-We examine the spatial organisation of human and mouse chromosomes and genes in the nucleus and how this organisation is changed, for example, during development and in certain genetic diseases.
+We examine the spatial organisation of chromosomes and genes in the nucleus and how this organisation is changed, for example, during development and in certain genetic diseases.
 We use microscopy to follow the folding path of specific gene loci as they are activated or switched off, and to identify the proteins that bring about this folding.
-We also use the tools of synthetic biology to artificially control the expression or silencing of genes, to test our hypotheses.
+We also use the tools of engineering biology to artificially control the expression or silencing of genes, to test our hypotheses.

 People